dongjunchung/hubviz/README.md

 Mac OS/X binary: [https://github.com/dongjunchung/GPA_binary/blob/master/GPA_1.1-0.tgz?raw=true](https://github.com/dongjunchung/GPA_binary/blob/master/GPA_1.1-0.tgz?raw=true)

-To install the developmental versions of 'palmer' package, it's easiest to use the 'devtools' package.
+To install the developmental versions of 'hubviz' package, it's easiest to use the 'devtools' package.
+Note that the ‘GPA’ package depends on the ‘Rcpp’ package, which also requires appropriate setting of Rtools and Xcode for Windows and Mac OS/X, respectively.

 ```
 #install.packages("devtools")